gdbroman/broman.blog/_posts/2020/2020-04-02-diversify-identity.md

 ---
-title: "Why you Should Diversify your Identity"
+title: "Diversifying One's Identity"
 permalink: diversify-identity
 ---

 So, what do you do?
 The first question everyone asks upon meeting someone new.

 And depending on your answer, the person asking will either, suddenly become very interested, or never talk to you again.